TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/44 - Acts/Acts 5/Acts 5.12.md

 ---

-And by the hands of the apostles were many signs and wonders wrought among the people; and they were all with one accord in Solomon's porch.
+By the hands of the apostles many signs and wonders were done among the people.
+They were all with one accord in Solomon's porch.